chrisdetmering/Human-API-Integration/README.md

 ## Opening Project in VSC

-On Visual Studio's home page, click the Open button:
+In a new Visual Studio Code instance, click the Open button:

 ![vsc](images/vsc.png)